AdobeDocs/experience-manager-65.it-IT/help/forms/using/working-with-startpoints.md

 ---
-title: Utilizzo dei punti iniziali
+title: Utilizzo dei punti d'inizio
 seo-title: Working with Startpoints
 description: Passaggi per lavorare con un processo AEM Forms dal dispositivo mobile definito in Workbench.
 seo-description: Steps to work with a AEM Forms process from your Mobile device defined in Workbench.